The Real Estate Cycle (And How To Find The Next Investment)

 Real estate is an industry that is intertwined with the general economy, and it is a dynamic sector in which trends are constantly changing.
-Global occurrences such as the COVID-19 pandemic, Brexit, and the U.S.-China trade war are some of the recent major trends that have impacted the real estate market.
+Global occurrences such as the COVID-19 pandemic, Brexit, rising global inflation and interest rates and the U.S.-China trade war are some of the recent major trends that have impacted the real estate market.

 Understanding the real estate cycle can help investors project the income and capital appreciation of a property and advise investors on the right time to make capital improvements or divestments.
 Investors may also apply theories of the real estate cycle to identify the correct phase at which the real estate cycle is, and adopt the appropriate investment strategy to maximise returns.